-Today, in Western Australia alone, more than 5000 trained volunteer surf lifesavers commit their weekends and public holidays to patrolling our coastline to keep beachgoers safe.
+Today, in WA alone, more than 5000 trained volunteer surf lifesavers commit their weekends and public holidays to patrol our coastline and keep beachgoers safe.
 This accounts for more than 100,000 hours a year.
 It’s easy to see how our people know the beach best!

 Lifesavers wear easily identified red and yellow uniforms with SURF RESCUE clearly written on the front and back of the shirt.